thomaswilburn/itc240-2014/assignment-0/first-sql-lesson.md

 BOOL | `true` or `false` stored as `1` or `0`, respectively INT  | Integers (whole numbers)
 FLOAT | Floating point numbers (fractions)
-DATE | A calendar date
+SERIAL | Unique numbers created for you automatically (think IDs) DATE | A calendar date
 DATETIME | A calendar date including the time of day